Nandini-Sahoo/Trip-Planner/README.md

 ## License

-MIT License - Free for educational and personal use.
+License - Free for educational and personal use.

 ## Acknowledgements

-- OpenAI for GPT-3.5 API
+- GoogleAI for gemini-2.5-flash API
 - Next.js team for the React framework
 - MongoDB for free Atlas tier
 - Tailwind CSS for utility-first styling